Clastify logo

 A percentage yield above 100% is not a chemical success; it shows that something in the measurement or sample is wrong.
 Check first for wet product, contamination, incomplete drying, uncalibrated apparatus, transcription errors, or the wrong limiting reactant calculation.

 In industry, percentage yield affects cost and waste.
 A small percentage loss on a tonne scale is not small at all.
-That is why yield calculations fit naturally with practical technique, process design and green chemistry.
+That is why yield calculations belong alongside practical technique, process design and green chemistry.

 Atom economy and green chemistry

 Green chemistry is an approach to chemical design that aims to reduce the use and formation of hazardous substances across the whole life cycle of a process.
-It isn’t simply “use a plant-based material” or “use less solvent”.
-It looks at what happens before the reaction, during it and after it.
+It’s broader than “use a plant-based material” or “use less solvent”; it checks what happens before, during and after the reaction.

-Atom economy is a percentage measure of how much of the mass of reactant atoms ends up in the desired product, using the balanced equation.
+Atom economy is a percentage measure of how much of the mass of reactant atoms ends up in the desired product, according to the balanced equation.

 Reading atom economy from an equation